rantsandruse/pytorch_lstm_01intro/README.md

 ### How to set up a basic LSTM model
 For the LSTMTagger model setup, very little modifications were made, except that I added a couple of lines to show how to use NLL loss or cross entropy loss:

-Next, we will define our forward pass as part of the *LSTMTagger* model:

           def forward(self, sentence):
               ...
               tag_scores = self.hidden2tag(lstm_out.view(len(sentence), -1))

               # modification starts
               if self.is_nll_loss:
                   tag_scores = F.log_softmax(tag_scores, dim=1)